spacedog-io/spacedog-js-sdk/README.md

 #### Data

 `Data` is the entry point to fetching, searching, updating, deleting and creating data.

-The `search` method take 3 arguments :
+To **search**, use the `search` method.
+It takes 3 arguments :

   - `opts` : { type:string, payload:object }
   - `cb` : callback function (err, data) ..